+The drone-based Vogel R3D system was used in a recent 'digital railway' project in the UK to identify actual and potential track damage.
 One of the major challenges facing railway networks is preventing failures in railway tracks.
 Avoiding potential track malfunctions means inspecting thousands of miles of track, while avoiding risk to inspectors and traffic interference.
 One innovative inspection methodology is to build a ‘digital railway’ – an accurate and dynamic visualisation tool to identify actual and potential track damage.
 Relying on the highest-quality data acquisition, a digital railway helps those responsible to make better informed decisions while planning and prioritising rail development, maintenance, repairs and renewal projects.
-This article outlines the use of such a tool in a UK railway project.

 In collaboration with the UK’s Network Rail, Plowman Craven recently developed Vogel R3D.
 This service, based on an unmanned aerial vehicle (UAV or ‘drone’), facilitates the 3D measurement of rail infrastructure to sub-5mm accuracy.
 The tool was developed to conduct a comprehensive survey of rail infrastructure, offering aerial access to difficult-to-reach areas and limiting risk to ground-based personnel.
 High-resolution images enable the survey to capture a larger surface area in a single flight.
 Once captured, overlapping images are processed in photogrammetry software to produce an accurate 3D point cloud.
 The software’s pixel matching algorithms are used to solve the interior orientation parameters and aerial triangulation.